Sean Davis (soccer, born 1993): 2015

 On April 4, 2015, he made his professional debut for USL affiliate club New York Red Bulls II, helping the team secure its first ever victory with a 4–1 win over Toronto FC II.
-Davis assisted the first ever goal scored for the New York Red Bulls II, with a feed to Anatole Abang.
+Davis assisted the first ever goal scored for the New York Red Bulls II, with a wonderful cross to Anatole Abang.

 On April 17, 2015, Davis made his MLS debut in a 2–0 victory over the San Jose Earthquakes, coming on as a substitute in the 86th minute for Sacha Kljestan.
 Shortly after his debut, Davis received his first start on May 2, 2015, in a 2–1 loss to the New England Revolution.
 Davis scored his first professional goal against the Atlanta Silverbacks in the U.S. Open Cup.
 He received Man of the Match honors for his efforts.
 On July 23, 2015, Davis led New York to a 4–2 victory over Premier League Champions Chelsea F.C. in a 2015 International Champions Cup match, scoring two goals in the victory.
 On July 28, 2015, Davis started and played 45 minutes in the 2015 Chipotle Homegrown Game at Dick's Sporting Goods Park.
 The team was coached by Landon Donovan.
 Davis' contributions off the bench during the 2015 season helped lead New York to their second Supporters' Shield in two years.